Bath Lane is effectively a spur of East Street, down to the quay and the amenities which lay at the bottom. It is designated U495 and U499.

 By 1953, the space on the east side (north of the railway) had all been filled by houses, replacing the development which was already there.
 The woodland at the East Street junction had been replaced by buildings and the housing on the south side of Deanes Park Road now extended to the esplanade.

-When Eastern Way opened in 1971, Bath Lane was severed, and alternative access was required.
+When work Eastern Way got underway in September 1968, Bath Lane was severed, and alternative access was required.
 Since land was being reclaimed anyway at the Delme Roundabout, Deanes Park Road was extended on to the creek and through the railway arches to meet the new road, replacing the track known as Esplanade.
 About eight properties were taken to build the road and the subway, breaking the street into Lower and Upper Bath Lane.
-These days you'd call that gap in the road an "LTN", but as this was an era before social media, it opened without any of the hysteria you normally get with them.
+These days you'd call that gap in the road an "LTN", but as this was an era before social media, it opened without any of the hysteria that phrase currently attracts online.